Dannymont94/employee-tracker/README.md

 ```
 Then, interact with the application by answering the prompts that appear in the command line.
 When you are done using Employee Tracker, select 'Exit Employee Tracker' from the main menu.

+Here is a short [demo video](https://drive.google.com/file/d/1ddmq3vYVGS9pzfAxgfGVQ72WbZQJwK7Z/view) to help you use Employee Tracker.

 ## Screenshots
 ![main menu](https://user-images.githubusercontent.com/65088117/90987501-7a9a3d00-e559-11ea-8af4-511f927fc674.png)